 Although there has been significant interest in OAM as a modal basis set for MDM communications, what is the rationale for choosing OAM over other types of modes?
 On a fundamental level, MDM requires that you can efficiently combine and separate different modes, so almost any complete orthogonal basis set could work.
-Indeed, many different types of modes were demonstrated in free-space and fiber, including Hermite-Gaussian (HG), LG, and linearly polarized (LP) modes5, 7, 16-20.
-In discussions with Robert Boyd and Miles Padgett, two practical issues seemed to emerge as to reasons that one "might" prefer OAM modes (as a subset of LG modes) to other modal basis sets:
+Indeed, many different types of modes were demonstrated in freespace and fiber, including Hermite-Gaussian (HG), LG, and linearly polarized (LP) modes.5,7,16-20 In discussions with Boyd and Padgett, two practical issues seemed to emerge as reasons that one "might" prefer OAM modes (as a subset of LG modes) to other modal basis sets:

-(i) OAM modes are round, and free-space optical components are readily available in round form.
+- (i) OAM modes are round, and free-space optical components are readily available in round form. - (ii) It is important to maintain interchannel orthogonality and minimize crosstalk.
+This can be accomplished by fully